 The Inspection and Control Room can scale up or down with the nature of the inspection.
 For example, one organization had FDA inspectors and other auditing bodies on-site for six months.
 Three Control Rooms were set up which had nearly 100 employees supporting the process and driving efficiencies in providing requested documentation.

-In years past, organizations were known to train employees to give curt answers to FDA inspectors in hopes that nothing more would be revealed to the agency.
+In years past, organizations were known to train ISO internal audit employees to also give curt answers to FDA inspectors in hopes that nothing more would be revealed externally to the agency.
 This approach created fear and mistrust among employees and set up adversarial relationships with the FDA staff.

 Practicing the inspection process can be one of the best ways to help employees learn appropriate behaviors and in order to create the most beneficial inspection process environment, both the agency and the company need to form a partnership.
 Both the agency and industry want to provide safe and efficacious products, and both understand the role inspections play.

-Many companies conduct internal audits as part of their inspection readiness.
+Many companies conduct a risk based audit as part of their inspection readiness.
 Mock inspections take the next step and allow companies to practice the Inspection Room, the Control Room and the right behaviors in working with inspectors to help them access information needed.